qchenevier/MBA_memoire/doc/reaction_organization.md

     - Search between Audience and Advertiser for Intangible ad space
     - Broker between Audience and Advertiser for Intangible ad space

-#### Build connections to your user base to create valuable information

-Value Appropriation through Control of Digital Industry Architecture: Apple has a smaller market share but leads in profit share in the mobile industry because it receives a share of the follow-on revenue that the telecom carriers earn from the end users.
-Apple’s appeal to the end consumer is arguably higher.
-This control of the industry architecture allows Apple to extract a higher premium [@Bharadwaj2013].
-What is called here "Industry Architecture" by @Bharadwaj2013 is, in fact, the Virtual Network made of its Iphone users.
-Apple controls which suppliers have access to this Virtual Network through affiliation.
-For example, Apple receives payments from Google so that he can remain the default search engine on Apple mobile devices, powered by its propietary operating system, [according to some experts](https://www.cnbc.com/2017/08/14/google-paying-apple-3-billion-to-remain-default-search--bernstein.html).
-In this example, Apple is controlling the distribution to its captive users and selling it to suppliers.

-@Iansiti2014 defines a business model by these 2 dimensions: how the organization _creates_ value for its customers & how the organization _captures_ that value.

-Digital transformation changes both: GE creates values by extracting useful data from sensors, by optimizing equipment performance, utilization and maintenance.
-It captures that value by charging a percentage of the customer's incremental revenue from improved performance [@Iansiti2014].
-On one hand, GE is improving its Product Leadership with innovations and optimizations on its product, on the other hand, GE is improving its Customer Intimacy by tailoring its value proposition to the client needs.

-We can see how GE has shifted its business model: GE is still producing the same type of asset (even if they are improved by digital innovations) which are physical goods, but it has changed the type of rights it is selling: GE is not uniquely a Producer, it is also a Landlord.
-Being a Landlord of the physical goods it produces is a way for GE to gather more easily usage data and to feedback the improvement of its physical goods products.

-We understand that the Big tech companies consider their user base as one of their main asset and create valuable information by building connections to it.
-Either by selling access to the user base to its competitors through a platform: like Apple, this is a case of _resale of information_.
-Or by aggregating usage data to improve products and value offers: like GE, this could be considered as an _optimal speculation_.
-GE doesn't resell those informations because only a few competitors would be interested by it.
-Those are two kinds of positive feedback which yield increasing returns to scale.

-In the end, a user base can be any group of people or organizations who might be having a transaction with you.
-Many companies are now competing for the same user base.
-If you are on a B2B market, you might consider your customers as your user base

 #### Aim for zero marginal costs

 The fact that Information can be duplicated infinitely and freely enables low marginal cost economics: past the initial investment, the production & distribution cost tend towards zero.
 Global flows of products & services are more and more digital.